laravel/jetstream-docs/2.x/features/profile-management.md

 :::tip Managing Additional Information

-If you need to manage additional information about the user, do not feel obligated to add additional to the "Profile Information" card within your Jetstream application's UI.
-You are free to add additional UI elements and forms to user's profile dashboard that are specific to the information you wish to manage.
+If you need to manage additional information about the user, you can do more than just amending the provided "Profile Information" card.
+You can add as many additional UI elements and forms as you need to the user's entire profile dashboard.
 :::

 ## Views / Pages